Angel Lasso

 As a world-leading manufacturing services provider dedicated to solving complex product design and development challenges, Jabil works to make the right device architecture and technologies available at the right time; this is the competitive edge we secure for our customers through Jabil's Predictive Lifecycle Management Strategy.

 Jabil invests in resources and tools to stay in the loop with healthcare and non-healthcare industry trends that impact our customers' medical devices.
 We leverage our supply chain ecosystem, and we develop and maintain strong relationships with key commodity and technology suppliers to monitor technology roadmaps.
-We use these insights to forecast when changes will occur through our next-gen InControl supply chain optimization tool.
+We use these insights to forecast when changes will occur through our next-gen supply chain optimization tool.

-Additionally, to reduce reactive, unplanned re-spins when managing obsolescence, value engineering, and other product maintenance activities, Jabil works to ensure effective design for manufacturability (DFM) strategies are being planned during forecast product updates to drive even more efficiency throughout the product lifecycle.
+Additionally, to reduce reactive, unplanned re-spins when managing obsolescence, value engineering, and other product maintenance activities, Jabil works to ensure effective design for manufacturability (DfM) strategies are being planned during forecast product updates to drive even more efficiency throughout the product lifecycle.

 This allows us to help our med device customers better understand and manage their real costs for sustaining engineering — not only the direct costs, but also the drag on new product innovation and the cost of inefficient processes.